stetson06/stetson06.github.io/_posts/2021-11-30-document-alignment-nlp.md

 # Overview of Project

 One time, a customer with a large R&D budget wanted some help identifying the latest technologies for investment, prioritizing them in relation to the overall organization's strategic plan and long-term goals and objectives.
-In effect, they asked us: "How would you use AI to determine how well certain text (descriptions of candidate technologies) aligns with a base document (strategic plan document)?"
-We soon determined the best analytical methodology that was available at the time - Natural Language Processing (NLP) in Python using the scikit-learn library!
+In effect, they asked us: **"How would you use AI to determine how well certain text (descriptions of candidate technologies) aligns with a base document (strategic plan document)?"** We soon determined the best analytical methodology that was available at the time - *Natural Language Processing (NLP) in Python using the scikit-learn library*!
 There are now other, more advanced methods available that we will discuss at the end of this page.

 <br>
-# NLP Technique
+# Old School NLP Technique
-The general process is to first convert your base document and the candidate text into numerical representations (called vectors or embeddings), and then use a mathematical formula (like cosine similarity) to calculate how "close" those vectors are to each other.
+The general process is to first convert your base document and the candidate text into numerical representations (called *vectors* or *embeddings*), and then use a mathematical formula (like *cosine similarity*) to calculate how "close" those vectors are to each other.
 A score close to 1.0 means high alignment, while a score close to 0.0 means low alignment.

-We used the Classic Method (TF-IDF + Cosine Similarity) - this method is great for matching keywords and topics but doesn't understand the meaning or context of the words.
+We first will show how to use the Classic Method (*TF-IDF + Cosine Similarity*) - this method is great for matching keywords and topics but doesn't understand the meaning or context of the words.
 This Classic Method works by counting how many times important words appear.
+Before the age of AI and Deep Learning, this was the industry standard for text comparison.

+This method treats documents as "bags of words."
+It calculates alignment based on keyword overlap, statistically weighing unique words (like "Synergy" or "Q3-Revenue") higher than common words (like "the" or "is").

 How it works:
-1. TF-IDF (Term Frequency-Inverse Document Frequency) creates a vector for each document, where each dimension is a word.
+1. *TF-IDF* (*Term Frequency-Inverse Document Frequency*) creates a vector for each document, where each dimension is a word.
 The value is high if a word is frequent in that document but rare in all documents.
-2. Cosine Similarity calculates the angle between these two vectors (with a lower angle indicating directional "similarity" and semantic alignment).
+2. *Cosine Similarity* calculates the angle between these two vectors (with a lower angle indicating directional "similarity" and semantic alignment).

 We first looked up the organization's current strategic planning document and loaded it onto a Word (.docx) file.
-We then obtained Gartner's latest Emerging Technolgies Hype Cycle publication (2021) that listed 34 ETs across three themes - see below:
+We then obtained Gartner's latest **Emerging Technolgies Hype Cycle** publication (2021) that listed 24 ETs across three themes - see below:

 Theme 1: Engineering Trust (x10)
 •	Sovereign Cloud